Railways Earns Rs 0.841 Million More In Current Financial As Compare To Last Year - UrduPoint

 He said the authorities concerned have conducted studies before launching new trains particularly with reference to their financial feasibility such as public demand and supply, the road and rail network connectivity on ignored sections and the expected volume of passengers and revenue.

-The official said the average month-wise income of the newly launched trains since August, 2018 was Rs358.918 million per month as comparing to an expenditure of Rs317.98 million per month.
-He said the net difference was Rs 41 million per month.
+The official said the average month-wise income of the newly launched trains since August, 2018 was Rs 358.918 million per month as comparing to an expenditure of Rs 317.98 million per month.

 He said the Mohenjo Daro Passenger, Shah Latif, Rohri Passenger and Sindh Express trains were in some loss only due to providing facilities to poor people as a relief.